 Emily grew up in Kansas City but came out to Denver in 2003 to attend The University of Denver.
 She was a member of the golf team all four years at DU and graduated in 2007 with a Communications Major.
 After graduation, she worked in radio sales for a year and a half at Clear Channel.
 It didn't take her long to realize she missed being around the game of golf and in 2009 she was hired by the CGA as their P.J.
 Boatwright Intern.
 Unfortunately once her internship was done with the CGA they did not have an opening on their staff for her so she went and worked on the 2010 Senior PGA Championship, where she was in charge of Hospitality Sales.
 Once the Senior PGA Championship was completed, Emily went to work for the City of Denver and The First Tee of Denver.
 In October of 2011, a position with the CGA opened up and Emily was brought on as The Evans Scholar Recruiter.

-Ryan Smith is a 3rd generation Colorado native and proud Colorado State graduate of the College of Business.
-As the Director of Development, Ryan works with individuals, businesses and foundations to coordinate sponsorships and contributions in support of the Association's tournaments and programming including the Solich Caddie and Leadership Academy, the Hale Irwin Elite Player Program and our Community and Wellness Outreach.
-Ryan brings more than 14 years of experience working with nonprofit organizations, having served most recently as the Director of Development and Communications for Habitat for Humanity of Metro Denver.
+Ryan is a 3rd generation Colorado native and proud Colorado State University graduate of the College of Business.
+As the Chief Development Officer, Ryan oversees the CGA's marketing, communications and fundraising efforts in support of the Association's community and member programming.
+Ryan also serves as the Director of Development for the Colorado Golf Foundation.
+Ryan brings more than 18 years of experience working with nonprofit organizations, having served most recently as the Director of Development and Communications for Habitat for Humanity of Metro Denver.